thuanz123/enhancing-transformers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is an unofficial implementation of both [ViT-VQGAN](https://arxiv.org/abs/2110.04627) and [RQ-VAE](https://arxiv.org/abs/2110.04627) in Pytorch.
-ViT-VQGAN is a simple ViT-based Vector Quantized AutoEncoder while RQ-VAE propose a new residual quantization scheme.
+ViT-VQGAN is a simple ViT-based Vector Quantized AutoEncoder while RQ-VAE introduces a new residual quantization scheme.
 Further details can be viewed in the papers

 <!-- GETTING STARTED -->
 ## Getting Started